 Castel dell’Ovo

 Surrounded on nearly all sides by the vast Mediterranean Sea, views from the Castel dell’Ovo are picturesque water views that will stay with you for the rest of your life.
-While visiting the castle, you can also find fantastic artwork and plenty of displays detailing its history and how it’s changed over its incredibly long service life.
+While visiting the castle, you can find fantastic artwork and plenty of displays detailing its history and how it’s changed over its incredibly long service life.

 Capodimonte Palace & Museum

 The Capodimonte Museum is actually part of the larger Capodimonte Palace, both of which are also known as the Museo di Capodimonte and Palazzo Reale di Capodimonte, respectively.
-The structure was initially supposed to be built as a hunting lodge for King Charles III but took more than a century to complete and never served its original purpose.
+The structure was initially supposed to be built as a hunting lodge for King Charles III, but it took more than a century to complete and never served its original purpose.
 You can visit the museum on a private guided tour.

-Instead, over time, the grounds have morphed into the Capodimonte Museum that we all know and love today.
+Over time, the grounds have morphed into the Capodimonte Museum we all know and love today.
 Inside this museum, you’ll find works of art from some of the most famous artists the world has ever known, including Andy Warhol, Titian, Michelangelo, and more.
 Anyone interested in the lavish architecture Italy is known for, or the famous artwork within should pencil in some time out of their trip to spend time at this museum.

 San Domenico Maggiore